-Gentlemen, if I had your problem armed with the local experience I have had, I would pass a public accommodation bill.
+I am not a lawyer, senators.
+I am not sure I clearly understand all of the testimony involving various amendments to the Constitution and the commerce clause which has been given to this committee.
+I have a fundamental respect for the pass a public accommodation bill.
 Such a bill, however, should provide an opportunity for each local government first to meet this problem and attempt to solve it on a local, voluntary basis, with each business making its own decision.
-I realize that it is quite easy to ask you to give an opportunity to each businessman in each city to make his decision and to accomplish such an objective . . . but it is extremely difficult to legislate such a problem.
+I realize that it is quite easy to ask you to give an opportunity to each businessman in each city to make his decision and accomplish such an objective . . but it is extremely difficult to legislate such a problem.

-What I am trying to say is that the pupil placement plan, which has been widely used in the South, provided a time table approved by the Federal courts which helped in getting over troubled water of elimination of discrimination in public schools.
+What I am trying to say is that the pupil placement plan, which has been widely used in the South, provided a time table approved by the federal courts which helped in getting over the troubled water of elimination of discrimination in public schools.
 It seems to me that cities working with private business institutions could now move into the same area and that the federal government legislation should be based on the idea that those businesses have a reasonable time to accomplish such an act.